lazyguyy/raetselnasen-solver/Readme.md

 If we have a valid configuration, we generate all word queries.
 For any letter rule, if the associated word is known, we take the letter according to the rule, and otherwise use `?` as a placeholder.

 ## Query validation
 The more interesting part is answering a query.
 We have to be somewhat smart about how we organize the words in memory, so we can answer each query as quickly as possible.
 The data structure I settled on is a rooted tree *T* in which each edge is labelled with a letter.
-Adding a word is simple: We just create the path in `T` (if it doesn't yet exist) and mark the vertex the word ends on by following the appropriate edges as an endpoint.
+Adding a word is easy: We just create the path in `T` (if it doesn't already exist) and mark the vertex the word ends on by following the appropriate edges as an endpoint.

 ### Single word queries
 Validating a single word query is fairly simple: Just walk along the edges of the tree following the letters of the query.
-If we encounter a `?`, we consider each child of the current vertex.
-This smells like exponential run time in the number of `?` in the query, but *normal* dictionaries are fairly sparse once you create some distance from the root, so unless there are barely any known letters in a query, there won't be too many paths that we have to follow until the end.
+If we encounter a `?`, we branch on each child of the current vertex as any letter could be the correct one.
+While this smells like exponential run time in the number of `?` in the query, *normal* dictionaries are fairly sparse once you create some distance from the root.
+Consequently, unless there are barely any known letters in a query, there won't be too many paths that we have to follow.
 On the other hand, if the query consists of an abundance of `?`, we are somewhat likely to quickly find a path which terminates in an endpoint vertex.
-This may be yet another case of a theoretically difficult problem for which all instances appearing in practice are *simple* to solve.
+Still, queries like `?????????qqqqq` might take a long time to rule out.

-Once a path finishes in a vertex that has been marked as an endpoint, we can safely terminate.
+Once a path end on an endpoint, we can safely terminate.
 If no such vertex exists, we know that no word fulfilling the given query exists in our tree.

 ### Multiword queries

 Multiword queries are a bit more difficult to handle.
 Obviously we need to allow jumps back to root from any endpoint vertex.
-However, this alone is very inefficient: Each suffix of the given query might be checked many times if we branch many times due to `?`and then jump back to the root after matching the same amount of letters.
-Therefore, we must also remember for each suffix whether we tried to match it already and record its result.
+However, we should also remember for each suffix whether we tried to match it already and record its result, as we might jump back to the root at the same index multiple times.

 ### Anagram queries

 Finally, let us talk about anagram queries.
-Finding anagrams is usually done by sorting the letters of the word in alphabetical order, words that were anagrams share the same *sorted* word.
-However, since we do not know which letter the `?` should correspond to, we would have to generate each possible assignment of letters to `?`and work with these.
-This can be done in a simpler way: Instead of just following the path of the current letter, we could also consume a `?` (if there is one left) and turn it into any other letter.
+Finding anagrams is usually done by sorting the letters of the word in alphabetical order, because words that are anagrams of each other share the same *sorted* word.
+However, we do not know which letter the `?` should correspond to.
+Generating each possible assignment of letters to `?` and testing each individually sounds nightmarish (both to program, but also in its running time).
+Luckily, this can be done in a simpler way: Instead of just following the path of the current letter, we could also consume a `?` (if there is one left) and turn it into any other letter.
 Unfortunately, the dictionary tree is less sparse because it contains only the sorted words, so the running time in practice for anagram finding should scale worse.

 You might consider multiword dictionaries for anagrams.
 This is sadly not possible because the [exact cover](https://en.wikipedia.org/wiki/Exact_cover) problem (which is NP-hard) reduces to this, and solving it for *each* query would simply take way too much time.